istio/istio/docs/concepts/mixer.md

 configuration determines the set of aspects and descriptors available to handle the request in the subsequent phases.

 - **Attribute Processing**.
-The third phase takes the set of incoming request attributes and produces a set of policy objects.
+The third phase takes the total set of attributes and produces a set of policy objects.
 Attribute processing is initially configured through a simple declarative form as described in *TBD*.